Hexbon-com/hexbon.pages.dev/README.md

 - **Backup**: <a href="https://ricu23.github.io/hexbon.pages.dev" target="_blank">ricu23.github.io/hexbon.pages.dev</a> (GitHub Pages)
 - **Source**: <a href="https://github.com/Ricu23/hexbon.pages.dev" target="_blank">GitHub Repository</a>
 - **Local Development**: [See setup instructions](#-local-development) for running locally

+## 🔒 Privacy & Security

+### What We Don't Store
+- ❌ Your encryption keys
+- ❌ Your decrypted data
+- ❌ Your search queries
+- ❌ Your usage patterns

+### What Happens Locally
+- ✅ All decryption in your browser
+- ✅ Local storage for preferences only
+- ✅ No network requests for decryption
+- ✅ Complete data isolation

+### Zero Analytics Policy

+This tool contains **absolutely no tracking, analytics, or data collection scripts**.
+We do not use:
+- ❌ Google Analytics
+- ❌ Microsoft Clarity or Application Insights
+- ❌ Facebook Pixel
+- ❌ Hotjar or other heatmap tools
+- ❌ Mixpanel, Amplitude, or similar analytics
+- ❌ Error tracking services (Sentry, Bugsnag, etc.)
+- ❌ CDN analytics or tracking pixels
+- ❌ Social media tracking widgets
+- ❌ Any third-party scripts that could access your data

+**Privacy Guarantee**: The only external resources loaded are Tailwind CSS (for styling) and fonts.
+No JavaScript analytics libraries or tracking mechanisms are present.

 ## 🏠 Local Development